 This page contains information for short courses, National Priority Places and Innovative Places.
 It also contains frequently asked questions on the course places.

-Information for short courses, National Priority Places and Innovative Places
+Information on previous funding allocations of short courses, National Priority Places and Innovative Places

 The Australian Government’s Job-ready Graduates (JRG) package of reforms to higher education received Royal Assent on 27 October 2020.
-Under the package, the government will provide resources to higher education providers as follows:
+Under the package, the government provided resources to higher education providers as follows:

 - 47,500 higher education short course Commonwealth supported places (CSPs) (23,750 EFTSL) to be delivered in 2021 – all disciplines, all TEQSA registered universities